omarnafees/arduino-blinking-leds/README.md

 # Arduino-Flashing-LED
 My first Arduino project — a basic flashing LED using Arduino Uno

-My first Arduino project using an Arduino Uno and an LED.
-The project makes the LED turn on and off repeatedly.
-Through this project, I learned the basics of Arduino programming, digital output pins, and simple electronic circuits.
+A simple Arduino project where multiple LEDs blink on and off using an Arduino Uno.

+## What It Does

+The LEDs turn on and off repeatedly, creating a blinking light effect.

+## Components Used

+Arduino Uno, LEDs, resistors, breadboard, and jumper wires.

+## How It Works

+The Arduino controls the LEDs using digital output pins.
+Each LED is turned on for a short time and then turned off before repeating the sequence.

+## What I Learned

+I learned how to control LEDs using Arduino, use digital output pins, add delays in code, and build a simple LED circuit on a breadboard.